 In January of 2015, Dan decided to take his game to the next level by enrolling at the Golf Academy of America in the Phoenix area.
 Shortly after graduation, in May of 2016, Dan accepted a position as an Assistant Golf Professional at La Paloma Country Club in Tucson, a 27-hole Jack Nicklaus Signature Golf Course managed by Scottsdale-based Troon Golf.
 He is a U.S. Kids Golf Certified Coach, a Callaway Golf staff member, and is currently in pursuit of his PGA Class A Certification (through Level 1).
-Dan can be found golfing around Tucson, where he lives with his wife Zoe and their menagerie of cats and a dog.
+Dan can be found golfing around Tucson, where he lives with his wife Zoe, his son Asher, and their menagerie of cats and a dog.

 Dan’s golfing highlights include:

 - Shooting a four-under par 67 at the Legacy Golf Resort in Phoenix

 - Playing Augusta National Golf Club the Monday after Phil Mickelson won the Masters in 2006

 - Playing Harbour Town Golf Links (site of the PGA Tour’s RBC Heritage) and shooting a 74

 - Qualifying for the 2010 South Carolina Mid-Amateur Championship at The Country Club of Spartanburg